 Students will see the individual college's position on Score Choice when they attempt to send scores from their College Board account, and we expect students to follow these application requirements.

 More information on Score Choice, including a very straightforward two-page FAQ section, can be found on the College Board website, but it is our strong suggestion that applicants from Blair "reduce their own stress levels" by simply sending all their official scores in a timely manner to all the colleges to which they apply.
 Questions should be directed to your college counselor.

-Blair has no scheduled dates to host standardized tests at this time.
-If you have questions, please contact college counseling office administrative assistant Rachel Byrne at email@example.com or (908) 362-3124.
+Blair students who wish to take an exam listed below should fill out the Google form provided by the college counseling office.
+If you have any questions, please contact college counseling office administrative assistant Rachel Byrne at firstname.lastname@example.org or (908) 362-3124.